Home Insurance Escrow Shortage: Causes, Solutions & Payment Options

 • Payment Increase Required

 Because your lender estimated your insurance at last year's rate, and your insurer then charged a higher renewal premium, the escrow account simply didn't collect enough.
-The result: a shortage that you're responsible for making up.
+The result is a shortage that you're responsible for making up, on top of a higher ongoing monthly payment.

-To understand what's driving these increases, read our breakdown of why home insurance rates are rising in 2026.
+To understand what's driving these increases, read our breakdown of the home insurance affordability crisis hitting homeowners nationwide.

 Don't Ignore the Notice

-When your lender sends an escrow shortage notice, it requires action within a specific timeframe.
-Ignoring it doesn't make it go away — the shortage will be spread into your monthly payment automatically, often at the worst possible time.
+Under RESPA, your lender must notify you at least once per year of an escrow shortage or deficiency.
+When that notice arrives, it requires action within a specific timeframe.
+Ignoring it doesn't make it go away, the shortage will be spread into your monthly payment automatically, often at the worst possible time.

 State Farm logo